Stability of a class of exact solutions of the incompressible Euler equation in a disk: Introduction and main result

 The most important step in proving Theorem \ref{thmmain} is to show that $\mathcal O_{\bar\omega}$ has a clean variational characterization in terms of conserved quantities of the Euler equation.
 More precisely,

 \begin{theorem} For any $\bar\omega\in\mathbf V,$ $\mathcal O_{\bar\omega}$ is exactly the set of maximizers of $E$ relative to $\mathcal R_{\bar\omega}.$ \end{theorem}

-The above variational characterization is established by considering two equivalent variational problems and studying the equimeasurable partition of the three-dimensional linear space $\mathbf V$.
-See Sections \ref{sec3} and \ref{sec4}.
-Once Theorem \ref{thmmain2} has been proved, the desired orbital stability can be obtained by a standard compactness argument.
-See Section \ref{sec5}.
+The above variational characterization is obtained by establishing an energy-enstrophy inequality (cf. Section \ref{sec3}) and analyzing the equimeasurable partition of the three-dimensional linear space $\mathbf{V}$ (cf. Section \ref{sec4}).
+Once Theorem \ref{thmmain2} has been proved, the desired orbital stability can be obtained by a standard compactness argument (cf. Section \ref{sec5}).

 Theorems \ref{thmmain} and \ref{thmmain2} are closely related to Burton's work \cite{BAR}.
 In \cite{BAR}, inspired by Arnold's pioneering work \cite{A1,A2}, Burton established a very general stability criterion for two-dimensional ideal fluids in a bounded domain.
 More specifically, Burton proved that \emph{any isolated maximizer of the kinetic energy $E$ relative to the rearrangement class of some $L^p$ function is stable with respect to the $L^p$ norm of the vorticity, where $1<p<\infty$.} Recently, the author \cite{WMA} extended Burton's result to the case of an isolated set of local maximizers.
 Burton's criterion is elegant and concise and, moreover, it provides an appropriate framework for studying the stability of two-dimensional ideal fluids.
 Many classical stability results can be reproved or generalized in the framework of Burton's criterion, including Arnold's second stability theorem \cite{A1,A2} and some of its extensions \cite{WTAMS,WG1,WG2}.
-Some other situations where Burton's stability criterion can be applied include: \begin{itemize} \item[(1)] for any nonnegative function $\zeta$ in a disk, if $\zeta$ is radially decreasing, then $\zeta$ is the unique maximizer of $E$ relative to $\mathcal R_\zeta$ (cf. \cite{BMcL}); \item [(2)] for the flow related to the least energy solution of the Lane-Emden equation in a convex domain, the vorticity is the unique global maximizer of the kinetic energy relative to its rearrangement class (cf. \cite{WJDE}); \item[(3)] for some concentrated vortex flows constructed in \cite{EM, Tu}, the vorticity is an isolated local maximizer of the kinetic energy relative to its rearrangement class (cf. \cite{CWCV,CWJMFM,WMA}). \end{itemize} Returning to Theorem \ref{thmmain2}, it provides a new nontrivial example of global maximizers of the kinetic energy relative to some rearrangement class, i.e., the $\mathbb S\mathbb O(2)$-orbit of functions in $\mathbf V.$ Accordingly, Theorem \ref{thmmain} can be regarded as a new application of Burton's stability criterion.
+Burton's stability criterion is also applied to the following: \begin{itemize} \item[(1)] flows with nonnegative and radially decreasing vorticity in a disk.
+(The vorticity is the unique global maximizer of the kinetic energy relative to its rearrangement class, cf. \cite{BMcL}.)